amarisch/d-RITS/README.md

 (d) Kidney diagnosis prediction
 ![kidney](https://github.com/amarisch/d-RITS/blob/main/images/prc/run_prc_plot_Kidney_0.png)

-#### Disentanglement Evaluation
+### Disentanglement Evaluation

 One of the benefits of learning a disentangled representation is that it makes further processing and learning much easier.
 A well-disentangled representation produces features that specialize in specific label predictions.
+Three novel methods we used to evaluate disentanglement includes:
-When we fit a very simple logistic regression model to our disentangled data, we get clean and comparable performance as shown in the previous plot.
+* Simple Model Fitting: when we fit a very simple logistic regression model to our disentangled data, we get clean and comparable performance as shown in the previous plot.
+* Mutual Information(MI): our learned features have high MI with their corresponding labels.
+* Shapley Values: a way to uniformly measure feature importance, and our model only places importance on a selected few features.
+* Principal Component Analysis: our learned features separate our data into distinct clusters in 2D space.

-##### Mutual Information
+### Mutual Information
 Mutual information(MI) helps us to measure the *degree of disentangling*.
 It measures the extent to which one random variable represents another.
 For instance, given two random variables Y and C, MI measures the decrease in uncertainty about Y if we have the knowledge of C.

 The normalized mutual information of the latent representations can be used to indicate the degree of disentanglement.
 A better disentangling means that some of the learned features have a higher mutual information with some of the known factors.

 | <td colspan=5>Normalized Mutual Information |||||
 |-|-|-|-|-|
-| |<td colspan=4>Class Labels
+| <td colspan=4>Class Labels
 | Disentangled Features  | Lung       | Liver           | GI                 | Kidney             |
 |  Lung     | **0\.366** | 0\.068          | 0\.117             | 0\.106             |
 |  Liver    | 0\.071     | **0\.380**      | 0\.083             | 0\.073             |